The gardens

 The low wall lists the name of the 122 Normandy communes liberated by Canadian soldiers.
 The black granite slab is inscribed with Virgil's words: "Nulla dies umquam memori vos eximet aevo" (no day will ever erase you from the memory of time).

-The British Garden
+The British garden

 In 2004, Prince Charles inaugurated the British Garden...